-THE UNIVERSITY OF NORTH CAROLINA AT CHAPEL HILL AND THE TOWN OF CHAPEL HILL, NORTH CAROLINA
+THE UNIVERSITY OF NORTH CAROLINA AT CHAPEL HILL AND

+THE TOWN OF CHAPEL HILL, NORTH CAROLINA

-Effective Date: July 1\, 2009
+Effective Date: July 1, 2009

 Note: This is an updated version of the development agreement that was submitted to a public hearing on May 11, 2009.
-This draft incorporates changes based on comments made at the May 11, 2009 public hearing, a May 21 meeting of the Town Council and Trustees, and Town Council discussions on June 8, as well as advisory board comments, additional technical reports, and further staff analysis.
+This draft incorporates changes based on comments made at the May 11, 2009 public hearing and a May 21 meeting of the Town Council and Trustees, as well as advisory board comments, additional technical reports, and further staff analysis.
 A second public hearing on this updated proposed agreement will be conducted on June 15, 2009.